masiedu4/all-my-blog-posts/cl0g0u2dj02nzk3nvc4opb5aq.md

 ## Using React’s useEffect() Hook to Interact with APIs.

-APIs are critical for web developers to understand because they are the backbone of every fully-fledged web application, thus we must be comfortable with them.
+APIs are vital for web developers to understand because they are the backbone of every fully-fledged web application, thus we must be comfortable with them.

 APIs are the means by which data is retrieved from servers, contact is launched and established with other systems, and, eventually, the means by which we can write to databases and servers.

 This article will teach you how to collect data from an API, and more specifically, how to do it while utilizing the useEffect hook to accomplish your goal.

-### Pre-requisites
+## Pre-requisites

 -  It is necessary to have some prior knowledge of JavaScript and React.js in order to properly comprehend this tutorial.